 Many newbie bloggers think just setting up a WordPress plugin and doing all the above-mentioned tasks is enough for SEO.

-But unfortunately, they know it wrong you.
+But unfortunately, they know it is wrong for you.
 SEO is a process, you have to keep working with it to get maximum results.

 By using an SEO plugin you can simply add a title, description, and focus keyword to every content.

-It will allow you to see the preview of what your audience will see when they search for your website on search engines.
+It will allow you to see a preview of what your audience will see when they search for your website on search engines.

 When you are writing a blog post, simply scroll down and check the recommendation that your SEO plugin is giving you and work accordingly.

 Your focus keyword will be the target keyword that your audience will use to find the content on search engines.